Kludex/mangum/docs/websockets.md

 ### DynamoDB

-The `DynamoDBStorageBackend` uses a [DynamoDB](https://aws.amazon.com/dynamodb/) table to store the connection details.
+The `DynamoDBackend` uses a [DynamoDB](https://aws.amazon.com/dynamodb/) table to store the connection details.

 #### Configuration